FreddieSanchez/FreddieSanchez.github.io/src/posts/year-of-scala/0_installation.md

-%2018-Jan-03 Year of Scala - SBT Installation
+%Year of Scala - SBT Installation

 I prefer to work in the console using Ubuntu 16.04 - xmonad as my window manager.
 This will all be focused around my own workflow and preferences.
 I am going to start my Year of Scala by installing SBT - sbt is a build tool for Scala and Java.
 It provides a great way to manage your project, build and test straight from the console.